Truth vs. Fiction: Thermolysin & Human Islet Isolation

 More human islet isolations have been performed using purified collagenase and thermolysin than any other purified enzyme mixture (1).
-Several reports have shown the adverse effects when using thermolysin for human islet isolation (2, 3).
-This blog post reviews the truth and fiction when using thermolysin for human islet isolation.
+Several reports have shown adverse effects when using thermolysin for human islet isolation (2, 3).
+This post reviews specific concerns when using thermolysin for human islet isolation.
 It will also briefly discuss the recent change in thermolysin made by the supplier to an animal origin-free product.

-Importance of the extinction coefficient in translation mass of enzyme to its activity: The Liberase HI enzyme formulation used since 2001 contained about 11.5 mg of thermolysin and 500 mg of purified collagenase.
-Participants of Immune Tolerance Network islet transplantation trial evaluated results from many human islet isolations before arriving at a consensus to use this dose.
-The protein concentration of thermolysin was determined using a 0.1% extinction coefficient at A280 nm = 1.1 (e0.1% 280 nm = 1.1).
-Here, 1 mg/mL neutral pH solution from multiple lots of thermolysin was prepared, the A280 nm for each solution determined, with the mean A280 nm = 1.1.
+Importance of the extinction coefficient in translating mass of enzyme to its specific activity: The Liberase HI enzyme formulation used since 2001 contained about 11.5 mg of thermolysin and ≈ 485 mg of purified collagenase.
+The protein concentration of thermolysin was determined using a 0.1% extinction coefficient at A280 = 1.1 (Ɛ0.1%= 1.1).
+Here, 1 mg/mL neutral pH solution from multiple lots of thermolysin were prepared, the A280 for each solution determined, with the mean A280 = 1.1.
 The extinction coefficient is a critical parameter for characterizing enzymes since the mass of protein (i.e., enzyme) is directly related to total enzyme activity.
 The specific activity of an enzyme is the enzyme units per mg of material (U/mg).

 Change in thermolysin product, now labeled animal origin-free: In 2017, the supplier of purified thermolysin discontinued manufacture of the thermolysin product used since 1994 for human islet isolation and replaced it with an animal origin-free product.
-VitaCyte’s discussion with the supplier indicated that the only change in the manufacturing process was the omission of using bovine casein in the fermentation media so that the product could be labeled animal origin-free.
+VitaCyte’s discussion with the supplier indicated that the only change in the manufacturing process was eliminating bovine casein in the fermentation media so that the product could be labeled animal origin-free.
 Internal evaluation of the new product at VitaCyte led the scientific staff to conclude that there could be changes in the biochemical characteristics of this enzyme.
-These changes led VitaCyte to notify customers who currently purchase thermolysin of this product change.
-The CIzyme Thermolysin (catalog #002-1000 and #002-2000) were replaced with a new Animal Free Thermolysin product (#002-3000).
+VitaCyte notified customers who currently purchase thermolysin of this product change.
+The CIzyme Thermolysin (catalog #002-1000 and #002-2000) were replaced with a new Animal Origin-Free (AOF) Thermolysin product (#002-3000).

-VitaCyte continues to use the same extinction coefficient to determine the thermolysin protein concentration.
-The few lots of the new product that VitaCyte evaluated appear to have the same specific activity as the discontinued thermolysin product.
+VitaCyte continues to use the same extinction coefficient to determine the protein concentration in the AOF Thermolysin product.
+These AOF lots have the same specific activity as the discontinued thermolysin product.
 However, we do not know how this product change will impact its effectiveness to isolate human islets.

-If you are interested in learning more about the change in thermolysin or if you want to evaluate BP Protease as a replacement for thermolysin in human islet isolation, contact technical support at VitaCyte by phone (317-917-3457) or email (feedback@vitacyte.com).
+If you are interested in learning more about the change in thermolysin or if you want to evaluate BP Protease as a replacement for thermolysin in human islet isolation, contact us.

 References